-In this important trading strategy article, we clearly show you how to spot two “basing” chart patterns that precede the best breakouts:
+In this article, we will show you how to spot the two top “basing” chart patterns that precede the best breakout buy setups:

 - Flat Base Consolidation (Shallow Correction)